-In the case of this Selkirk scene, band 5 hints at a feature not visible in the combination of bands 5, 4, and 3.
+In the case of this Selkirk Karman vortex street scene, Landsat 7’s band 5 hints at a feature not visible in the image featured in the first section, which is a combination of bands 5, 4, and 3.
 Do you see it?
 Band 7 shows it even better.
 Northeast of the island, just east of the vortices, there is a bright spot and a bright plume trailing from it to the northeast.
 This may be a westbound ship, the effect of the ship’s exhaust shown in the clouds.

 Have you noticed that in these images, clouds look white but the ocean looks black?
 Both are made of the same substance, water—why would they appear as opposite colors?

 Selkirk Island is not the only place where Landsat has seen vortex streets.
-Other places where this phenomenon is common are the Kuril Islands, Russia; Guadalupe Island, off the western coast of Mexico; and the Aleutian Islands, Alaska.
-The reason for the cloud patterns is the same at these islands: tall volcanic islands that affect the motion of passing clouds.
+Other places where this phenomenon is common are nearby Robinson Crusoe Island; the Kuril Islands, Russia; Guadalupe Island, off the western coast of Mexico; and the Aleutian Islands, Alaska.
+The reason for the cloud patterns is the same: tall, steep-sided islands that affect the motion of passing clouds.
 That first image over Selkirk Island in September 1999, however, is still the clearest vortex street Landsat has recorded.